Skip to main content

 • The number and types of columns must match in both queries.

 • EXCEPT ALL is not supported in Vertica.
-Attempting to use it in Vertica will result in a SQLValidation error.
+Attempting to use it in these environments will result in a SQLValidation error.

 • EXCEPT without ALL removes duplicates from the result (set semantics).